bunnyian/PTCHacks/README.md

 # VaccinateMe
 Determine which COVID vaccine Phase you are eligible for in Ontario.

-# Features
-- Determine which phase you are eligible for
-- Determine you COVID physical risk level
-- Special notes for Healthcare workers and for Pregnant women
-- Save your data as a .txt file that can be exported to Public Health
-- Simple GUI for stressed out users, simple input (YES) or (NO) buttons
-- Pictures to guide understanding

-# Language
-Entirely made in Java, heavily using the Java Swing library.
-Some filewriter too.

-# Eclipse
-Programmed using the eclipse JDE.
-If you would like to run in eclipse you need to move the images into the root folder instead of the bin folder.

-Project Bio copied from our DevPost:
 ## Inspiration
 There are spikes in the COVID curve all the time because of human activity.
 While changing your habits can help, it relies on controlling a large population.
 Vaccines do not require control and are the most effective tool against the COVID curve if enough people are Vaccinated.